Mary Beth Carozza: Education

-Carozza opposed legislation introduced during the 2019 legislative session that would allow Maryland public schools to start before Labor Day.
+During the 2019 legislative session, Carozza opposed a bill that would repeal Governor Larry Hogan's executive order mandating that Maryland public schools start after Labor Day.
 The Maryland General Assembly voted to override Hogan's veto on the bill in March 2019.

-Carozza opposed legislation introduced during the 2021 legislative session that would give collective bargaining rights to full- and part-time employees at all of the state's community colleges.
+During the 2021 legislative session, Carozza opposed legislation that would give collective bargaining rights to full- and part-time employees at all of the state's community colleges.
 She also questioned legislation that expands required training for school resource officers to include restorative approaches and prevents officers from enforcing discipline except to prevent or intervene in a situation where "serious bodily injury with an imminent threat of serious harm" is at stake, referring to the 2018 shooting at Great Mills High School in Southern Maryland.

 Environment

 In 2015, Carozza spearheaded an effort to encourage the United States Army Corps of Engineers to dredge the inlet of Ocean City, Maryland, arguing that the shallow water in the inlet puts the economy of Worcester County in jeopardy.
 Following Carozza's request, the Army Corps of Engineers announced plans to dredge the inlet in August 2015.
 During the 2016 legislative session, she introduced legislation that would authorize the use of hydraulic dredging to catch hard-shell clams between the Verrazano Bridge and the Maryland-Virginia state line.

-Carozza opposed legislation introduced in the 2017 legislative session that would boost the state's renewable energy standards.
-The Maryland General Assembly voted to override Governor Hogan's veto of the bill.

-Carozza introduced legislation during the 2018 legislative session that would move the proposed wind farm in Ocean City further from the shore.
+During the 2017 legislative session, Carozza opposed legislation that would boost the state's renewable energy standards.
+In 2018, she introduced a bill that would move the proposed wind farm in Ocean City further from the shore.
 The measure was killed by the House Economic Matters Committee.
 In 2021, she urged the Maryland Public Service Commission to move a proposed wind farm off the coast of Ocean City farther offshore, insisting that the turbines would damage views from the shore, jeopardizing tourism, real estate values, and the local economy.

-In 2018, the Maryland League of Conservation Voters gave Carozza a score of 80 percent on its annual legislative scorecard.
+In November 2024, Carozza testified to the Maryland Board of Public Works against allowing US Wind to construct a concrete pier on the Sinepuxent Bay as part of its wind farm proposal.
+In August 2025, she supported the Trump administration's plans to revoke federal offshore wind permits for US Wind's proposed wind farm off the coast of Ocean City, Maryland, saying that the project would "drive up costs with an unreliable energy source" and harm the local environment.

-Carozza introduced legislation in the 2021 legislative session that would prohibit the deliberate release of balloons into the stratosphere.
+During the 2021 legislative session, Carozza introduced a bill to prohibit the deliberate release of balloons into the stratosphere.
 The bill passed and became law on May 30, 2021.